johnchakkour/UofTHacksX-Exploration/README.md

 # UofTHacksX-Exploration
 Our* project for UofTHacks X.

-In line with this year's theme, "exploration", we have decided to make a website for people to find nearby events to attend---from house parties, karaoke, nightclub events, concerts... anything, really.
+In line with this year's theme, "exploration", we have decided to make a website for people to find nearby events to attend: from house parties, karaoke, nightclub events, concerts... anything, really.

 Our goal is to have the UI consist of embedded Google Maps (or a Google Maps clone), with markers placed by users advertising their events.
 The markers would contain information such as the name of the host, the location, and optional keywords or tags.